StackVista/stackstate-docs/setup/agent/kubernetes.md

 By default, the log level of the Agent is set to `INFO`.
 To assist in troubleshooting, the Agent log level can be set to `DEBUG`.
 This will enable verbose logging and all errors encountered will be reported in the Agent log files.

-* To set the log level to `DEBUG` for an Agent running on Kubernetes, set `'agent.logLevel'='debug'` in the helm command when deploying the Agent.
+* To set the log level to `DEBUG` for an Agent running on Kubernetes or OpenShift, set `'agent.logLevel'='debug'` in the helm command when deploying the Agent.
 * To also include the topology/telemetry payloads sent to StackState in the Agent log, set `--set-string 'global.extraEnv.open.STS_LOG_PAYLOADS'='true'`.

 For example: